 Causes of Cardiovascular Disease

-Cardiovascular disease is caused by a combination of genetic and lifestyle factors.
-Certain genetic attributes play a large part on our risk for cardiovascular disease, as well as a series of lifestyle factors, known as health behaviors and health factors.
+A combination of genetic and lifestyle factors causes cardiovascular disease.
+Certain genetic attributes play a large part in our risk for cardiovascular disease and a series of lifestyle factors known as health behaviors and health factors.

-Cardiovascular health involves seven controllable health behaviors (healthy weight, not smoking, physical activity, and healthy eating) and health factors (cholesterol, blood pressure, and blood sugar).
-Educate yourself about cardiovascular disease, its causes, how to prevent it, and how to live with it.
+Cardiovascular health involves modifiable health behaviors (mental health, weight management, not smoking, physical activity, and healthy eating) and health factors (cholesterol, blood pressure, and blood sugar).

 Although the exact process that causes atherosclerosis isn’t known, over time, unhealthy behaviours lead to damage within the lining of the artery walls, encouraging plaque buildup.
 Plaque is made of several substances, including cholesterol.
 This buildup is what causes the arteries to narrow, leading to atherosclerosis, and it can start at an early age.

 Atherosclerosis can cause a narrowing in the arteries (see diagrams) throughout the cardiovascular system, which can slow or block blood flow.
 Poor blood flow to the brain can result in stroke.
-Chronically poor blood flow to the arms or legs is called peripheral artery disease.
-Coronary artery disease inhibits blood flow to the heart and can cause angina or a heart attack.
+Chronically poor blood flow to the arms or legs is called Peripheral Artery Disease (PAD).
+Coronary artery disease inhibits blood flow to the heart and can cause Angina or a heart attack.

 It’s important to identify cardiovascular disease as early as possible to prevent and reduce further damage.
 Also critical is understanding how risk factors affect the development of CVD in the first place: